Song Leader Training:

 There are two payment options for this training:

-Payment can be made by e-transfer or credit card
+• Payment can be made by e-transfer, credit card, or cash (for local folks)

 Scholarships: